astropy/photutils/docs/photutils/detection.rst

     ax1.imshow(data, origin='lower', cmap='Greys_r', norm=norm)
     ax2.imshow(segm, origin='lower', cmap='jet')

+When the segmentation image is generated using image thresholding (e.g., using `~photutils.detect_sources`), the source segments effectively represent the isophotal footprint of each source.

 Note that overlapping sources are detected as single sources.
 Separating those sources requires a deblending procedure, such as a multi-thresholding technique used by `SExtractor